Autumn in the Grand Tetons Photo Workshop

 During this workshop, Joe will teach a variety of techniques that will allow you to advance both your technical skills and artistic vision.
 We focus on a number of professional field techniques to help you create dramatic and powerful nature images, including working with dramatic light, including sunrise and sunset; the fundamentals of powerful compositions; and abstract techniques for creating artistic photographs.
 We’ll also teach you professional “digital darkroom” secrets and explore a number of artistic philosophies that will help you find your own personal vision.

-The tour will begin on February 19th at 1pm with an opening session at Stovepipe Wells Hotel where Joe will deliver an inspirational slide show of images to get you inspired for your week of photography ahead.
-Joe will also be going over the schedule and logistics for the week and answer any of your questions before we start.
-Each day will include morning and afternoon field sessions at sunrise and sunset and beyond.
-During the middle of the day we will gather for post processing lessons, lectures and image critiques.
-The workshop end after sunset on the 24th.
+The tour will begin on September 22nd at 1pm with an opening meet & greet where we will be going over the schedule and logistics for the week and answer any of your questions before we start.
+Each day will include morning and afternoon field sessions at sunrise and sunset and beyond (if.
+During the middle of the day we will gather for post processing lessons, (if we have clear skies, we will stay out one evening for star photography and light lightpainting) lectures and image critiques.
+The workshop end after sunset on the 25th.